agraef/ez-ag/README.md

   lists at the bottom of the abstraction, and can also be changed there.

-- The first white pad on the Wing (the topmost one) is equivalent to clicking the "panic" button in the patch, i.e., it turn off all sounding notes.
+- The first white pad on the Wing (the topmost one) is equivalent to clicking the "panic" button in the patch, i.e., it turns off all sounding notes.
 The second and third pads can be used to transpose the MIDI note input from the EZ-AG (same as the +/-1 oct buttons in the patch).
 Note that this is independent from the TUNING button on the EZ-AG.
 Moreover, the EZ-AG